\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Extraction of CF parameters in the spin-free formalism

 For the particular example of a 4f$^1$ configuration in a $D_\text{4h}$ CF, the state-averaged CASSCF calculation produced an orbital non-degenerate $A_{2u}$ ground state (occupied f$_\sigma$ orbital with pseudo-axial symmetry designation), followed by two $E_u$ orbital doublets at 212.0 (f$_\pi$) and 2318.2~$\icm$ (f$_\phi$), and two orbital singlets, $B_{2u}$ at 738.9~$\icm$ (f$_{\delta_-}$) and $B_{1u}$ at 1015.7~$\icm$ (f$_{\delta_+}$).
-The \emph{ab initio} CF matrix in the CSH basis, shown in Table~\ref{tab:heff-sr}, is real, Hermitian, and fully consistent with the structure of the model CF matrix in Table~\ref{tab:vcf-mod}.
+The \emph{ab initio} CF matrix in the CSH basis, shown in Table~\ref{tab:heff-sr}, is real, Hermitian, and fully consistent with the structure of the model CF matrix in Table~\ref{tab:vcf-mod}, as well as with the corresponding matrix calculated using the SINGLE\_ANISO and AILFT codes implemented in ORCA.
+Note that the AILFT matrix elements reported in the standard output are expressed in the RSH basis and must be transformed to the CSH basis before comparison with Table~\ref{tab:heff-sr}.
 The CFPs extracted via the ITO decomposition are listed in Table~\ref{tab:cfps-sr}, together with parameter values obtained for crystal-field symmetries other than $D_{\mathrm{4h}}$.
 Data for $D_{\infty\text{h}}$ and $C_{\text{3v}}$ are given in Table~\ref{tab:cfps-sr-si}.
-Notably, in all symmetry cases, the new procedure yields parameter values that closely resemble those calculated with the \texttt{SINGLE\_ANISO} code.
+Notably, in all symmetry cases, the new procedure yields parameter values that are similar to those calculated with the \texttt{SINGLE\_ANISO} and AILFT codes.
 In the following, we present our extraction procedure in the presence of SOC, demonstrating that the CFP values remain unchanged, which is a prerequisite for a full and consistent extraction of the CFP values at this level (based on CASSCF calculations with a ``minimal'' active space of 1 electron in 7 orbitals and SOCI).

-\subsection{Extraction of CFPs in presence of SOC}
+\section{Extraction of CFPs in presence of SOC \\}